 If done properly, a Technology Roadmap will help any decision-maker in your organization have a visual reference of what technology changes are planned for the next 12 months, and beyond.

 When a pain point surfaces in your business and solutions are proposed, the first thing you should do is check whether it's already captured on your Technology Roadmap.
 If not, then the Roadmap may need to be adjusted.
-You can easily postpone or pivot away from planned future technology enhancements when you have a tool like this to weigh your decisions.
+You can easily postpone or pivot away from planned future technology enhancements when you have a tool like this to weigh your decisions and determine your current technology needs.

 For most small businesses operating without a Technology Roadmap, the task of developing one may seem daunting.
 But here's the catch: Roadmaps do not need to be overly complex or intimidating.
 Establishing your first iteration is more accessible than you think.